rxng8/rxng8.github.io/_pages/about.md

   - /about.html
 ---

-Viet Dung Nguyen is a Ph.D.
-Candidate at Rochester Institute of Technology.
+Viet Nguyen is a PhD candidate in Computing and Information Sciences at the Rochester Institute of Technology.
 He is working with Dr. Reynold Bailey in the Computer Graphics & Applied Perception Lab and Dr. Alexander G. Ororbia in the Neural Adaptive Computing Lab.
-His research focuses on Computer Vision, Reinforcement Learning, and Active Inference.
-One of his current works is in the eye-tracking field: developing a machine learning algorithm for an eye segmentation network to perform on multiple domains.
-Another research topic is developing a model-based reinforcement learning algorithm for autonomous systems using human perception and actions.
-His current work also focuses on building an active inference system where an AI agent can see and understand the world as the human does.
+His research spans machine learning, computer vision, eye tracking, reinforcement learning, and robotics.
+His PhD dissertation focuses on using active inference and model-based reinforcement learning to develop autonomous robotic systems that incorporate human perception and actions as integral components.
+Viet aims to publish at top-tier conferences like AAAI, ICRA, ICML, and CVPR, with two publications already in AAAI.
+He's also serving as the publicity chair for PerCom 2024 (IEEE), contributing to academic collaboration.